 Host: The empire.
 The Mayans?

 Irena: Yes.
-They couldn’t see, I think it was I forgot who it was like the European ships that were landing on their shores and that they were anchored before, you know, the big clippers were anchored out there.
+They couldn’t see, I think it was I forgot who it was, like the European ships that were landing on their shores and that they were anchored before, you know, the big clippers were anchored out there.

 Irena: They couldn’t see them because their mind would refuse or their brain would refuse to acknowledge that there’s something there.

 Irena: Because they have never seen anything like that before.
 Then obviously after the shaman saw them and told them, “Oh, that’s true.
 There is something there”.
 And that’s the same way.
-So, if you want to try to influence your own brain to go your own barriers, I think the best way to do it, if you’re not having a professional help you, is to see for other people who did with you have done and follow their example.
+So, if you want to try to influence your own brain to go your own barriers, I think the best way to do it, if you’re not having a professional help you, is to see for other people who did what you have done and follow their example.
 Sorry, for what you want to do and follow their example.
 How did they do it?
 Somebody else did it.
 You know, remember Bannister in the “4 Minute Mile”?

-Irena: After that people were able to do it as well.
+Irena: After that, people were able to do it as well.
 Before that it was impossible.
 Nobody can run a 4-minute mile.
 Nobody.
 But once he did it, it was possible after all.